peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 ---

-[^1]: The entire metadata for arXiv is available on Kaggle: (link)[https://www.kaggle.com/datasets/Cornell-University/arxiv]
+[^1]: The entire metadata for arXiv is available on Kaggle: [link](https://www.kaggle.com/datasets/Cornell-University/arxiv)
 [^2]: Early on there was some debate among people using Scirate, and to this day no one really knows what an upvote on scirate means.
 I will look into that in a future post.
-[^3]: I mean this literally, in the sense that daily arXiv digest emails for `quant-ph` are now sometimes longer than the email length that gmail is willing to display by default, meaning that some submissions will not even appear in the email unless you (exploit arXiv's ordering system)[https://peterse.github.io/2023/06/06/Early-bird-gets-the-worm.html].
+[^3]: I mean this literally, in the sense that daily arXiv digest emails for `quant-ph` are now sometimes longer than the email length that gmail is willing to display by default, meaning that some submissions will not even appear in the email unless you [exploit arXiv's ordering system](https://peterse.github.io/2023/06/06/Early-bird-gets-the-worm.html).
 [^4]: Its actually really hard to do statistics on Scirate behavior, since upvotes are highly nonstationary (the  number of daily Scirate users grows over time) but also have very limited statistics (less than 50ish papers per day with large fluctuations).
 For example, comparing a submission's scites to the average number of scites requires computing a moving average with a window that is small enough to reflect a roughly-stationary process but large enough to be meaningful.